jpsdr/MKVToolnix-Windows-7/README.Windows.md

 The architecture (64bit vs 32bit) that the binaries will be built for.
 The majority of users to day run a 64bit Windows, therefore 64 is the default.
-If you run a 32bit version of Windows, then change this to 32.
+If you run a 32bit version of Windows, change this to 32.

     INSTALL_DIR=$HOME/mxe